SASIC Scholarships

 Notification

-The awardees of the scholarship will be notified no later than 15 November 2024.
+The awardees of the scholarship will be notified in late November 2025.